mananjhaveri/midas_iiitd_task_nlp/README.md

 ```
 I tried different values for *MAX_FEATURES* but ultimately 10000 was the best fit.

-Find the compelete source code for embeddings in [src/tfidf.py](https://github.com/mananjhaveri/midas_iiitd_task/blob/main/src/tfidf.py).
+Find the complete source code for embeddings in [src/tfidf.py](https://github.com/mananjhaveri/midas_iiitd_task/blob/main/src/tfidf.py).

-Also, I tried to use the currently famouse and powerful *FastText* vectorization.
+Also, I tried to use the currently famous and powerful *FastText* vectorization.
 It was computationally very heavy and my Laptop crashed thrice while trying to use it.
-So, went with *TfidfVectorizer* only.
+So, I went ahead with *TfidfVectorizer*.

-Find the complete source code for Fast Text in [src/fast_text.py](https://github.com/mananjhaveri/midas_iiitd_task/blob/main/src/fast_text.py).
+Find the complete source code for FastText in [src/fast_text.py](https://github.com/mananjhaveri/midas_iiitd_task/blob/main/src/fast_text.py).

 <br>
 <br>